wxjames/Gaze-Aware-GesRec/README.md

 ```

 ## Acknowledgement
-We would like thank the work of [TapSDK](https://github.com/TapWithUs/tap-python-sdk), [ultralytics](https://github.com/ultralytics/yolov5), [SORT](https://github.com/abewley/sort) and [dl-4-tsc](https://github.com/hfawaz/dl-4-tsc) so that we can build our work on top.
+We would like to thank the work of [TapSDK](https://github.com/TapWithUs/tap-python-sdk), [ultralytics](https://github.com/ultralytics/yolov5), [SORT](https://github.com/abewley/sort) and [dl-4-tsc](https://github.com/hfawaz/dl-4-tsc) so that we can build our work on top.